 LOUISE MURRAY / SCIENCE PHOTO LIBRARY LOUISE MURRAY / SCIENCE PHOTO LIBRARY

 Insect radar research.
-Radar scientist Jason Lim standing on a portable radar tracking station featuring a scanning horizontal (also known as a harmonic) radar.
-This station is used to track the movement of low flying insects such as honeybees and butterflies that have been tagged with tiny transponders.
+Radar scientist Dr Jason Lim observing data from a scanning horizontal radar which is tracking the movement of a single honeybee.
+Scanning horizontal (also known as a harmonic) radar is used to track the movement of low flying insects, such as honeybees and butterflies that have been tagged with tiny transponders.
 The tracking station transmits a radar signal which is bounced back by the transponder at a different frequency and read by the station.
-This work has allowed researchers to understand orienteering, searching and foraging flights in bumble and honeybees.
 Photographed at the Rothamsted Research, UK.

 Model release not available.
 Property release not required.